Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

-The ability to work from home is no longer just a fringe benefit for a handful of employees, new research finds.
+The ability to work from home is no longer just a cool job perk for a handful of employees, research finds.
+Indeed, telecommuting is commonplace in today’s technology-laden work environment and was trending upward even before 2020.

+• 2015 and earlier: A Gallup study noted that in 2015, 37 percent of employees reported working remotely at one point in their career, compared with 30 percent in 2006 and just 9 percent in 1995.
+This data represents a 300 percent growth in about two decades.
 “Technology has made telecommuting easier for workers, and most companies seem willing to let workers do their work remotely, at least on an occasional basis if the position allows for it,” the 2015 study’s authors wrote.

 TipTip

-When training leaders to work with remote teams, emphasize proactive communication, translate the company’s culture for remote team members, and plan in-person meetups whenever possible.
+When training leaders to work with remote teams, emphasize proactive communication, translate the company's culture for remote team members and plan in-person meetups whenever possible.

 “It is unclear from those relationships whether telecommuting increases engagement or [if] workers who telecommute (and tend to be more highly educated, white-collar employees) are more likely to be engaged in their work in general,” the study’s authors wrote.
 “Regardless of the causality, Gallup research has consistently demonstrated that companies with a more engaged workforce tend to do better in a variety of business outcomes, including productivity, profitability and customer engagement.”